taw25662/og-snake-game/README.md

 # og-snake-game
-A super basic OG snake game, coded in Python.
-Demonstrates a knowledge of Python, OOP, debugging, project planning, and backend scripting
+This is a very basic OG snake game (based on the coding course "100 Days of Code" on Udemy).
+While simple, this project shows a basic working knoweldge of Python coding, OOP programming, structing code, debugging, and backend scripting.